0xC0000054/sc4-dbpf-loading/README.md

 2. Copy `SC4DBPFLoading.dll` into the top-level of the Plugins folder in the SimCity 4 installation directory or Documents/SimCity 4 directory.
 3. Start SimCity 4.

+## Troubleshooting

+The plugin should write a `SC4DBPFLoading.log` file in the same folder as the plugin.
+The log contains status information for the most recent run of the plugin.

 ### Command Line Argument

 The plugin adds a `-StartupDBPFLoadTrace:` command line argument that can be used for advanced tracing/debugging